 “We try to optimize the lighting performance and provide a turnkey solution for the client, that’s our forte,” says Huang.
 “Sign fabricators like to make things on their own, they are so crafty and creative, but what we are doing is providing a turnkey solution.
 The acrylic in our products is an optical grade acrylic, it’s a Mitsubishi brand.
 On the back of the acrylic, we etch a dot pattern.
 That dot pattern is the light guide technology.
 Those little sign dots reflect light to your eye so you see the light in uniformity.”

 With this type of product, a viewer sees a finer, widely-spread light when standing close to the display, then as he or she moves away from it, the light grows in size and intensity.

 “We are able to help the sign makers make their signs much more glamorous,” says Huang.

-Color changing is also a big difference maker.
-It holds an advantage of switching the edge light from blue to red on-the-fly, for example, or simply creating a color scheme for a specific occasion.
+Color changing is also a big difference-maker.
+It holds the advantage of switching the edge light from blue to red on-the-fly, for example, or simply creating a color scheme for a specific occasion.